tomster12/construct/Obsidian/Development.md

 	- [x] MovementHover for standard hovering / aiming
 	- [x] MovementHop for basic hopping along
 - [x] System for crystal attaching / detaching from orbs
+- [x] Refactor main components:
-- [x] Refactor to use a generic Construct class which handles the interactions between the cores, runes, orbs
+	- [x] Generic Construct class which handles the interactions between the cores, runes, orbs
-- [x] Rework PlayerController / PlayerCamera for better management of Forging mode as well as better interaction with Construct class
+	- [x] PlayerController / PlayerCamera for better management of Forging mode as well as better interaction with Construct class
+- [x] Implement a skill system that runes can subscribe skills to
 - [x] Basic forging pause capability pass through to different Construct parts

 ### v0.3: Initial UX
 - [ ] Add a generic / expandable system for object information for runes / orbs / cores
 - [ ] Create a UI that dynamically shows information for hovered world objects - This will change and work correctly for each type of object information data
+- [x] Better camera for ingame:
+	- [x] Smoother movement with clearer positioning
-- [ ] Better camera scripts for clipping / moving in front of objects
+	- [x] clipping / moving in front of objects
+	- [x] Fix jittery desync between camera / construct
-- [ ] Expanding the interface for during forging:
+- [ ] Expanding forging mode:
+	- [x] Better checking of whether can enter forging
+	- [ ] Better position / rotation of construct and camera
 	- [ ] Expanding tooltip / box on hovering
 	- [ ] Highlighting rune slots when required
-	- [ ] Better positioning of Construct parts
+- [ ] Simple grass shader with wind and movement out of the way

 ### v0.4: Initial Content
 - [ ] Implement [[Objects#Destructible]] / damage system (for use with both objects as well as runes / enemies)
-- [ ] Implement a skill system that runes can subscribe skills to
 - [ ] [[Rune#Blaster]] weapon skill rune to test the destructable objects and skill system
+- [ ] Energy system for use by skills from runes e.t.c that can deplete / regeneration
-- [ ] Basic health management for overall construct / individual orbs
+- [ ] Health for individual orbs / overall construct:
-	- [ ] Visible health bar UI
+	- [ ] Abstract Damage class capable of broadcasting to other objects
-	- [ ] Generic Damage system including teams / quantity / potential stats inclusion
+	- [ ] Teams to allow for friendly / enemies to damage / not damage each other ...

 ### v0.5: Expanding UI
-- [ ] Dynamic UI for ingame:
+- [ ] Hotbar for skills including active / cooldown / usable
+- [ ] Specific contextual crosshairs where skills can add to the crosshair on specific conditions and show keybinds / animations of possible actions
-	- [ ] Hotbar for skills
+- [ ] Show visually whether in forging mode and keybinding
-	- [ ] Resizing crosshair on hovering (This could include a unique animation for expanding around hovered objects)
-- [ ] Some visual indicator of health for construct / orb onscreen
+- [ ] Show health / energy visually for each construct part
 	...

 ### Backburner
 - [ ] Implement inverse kinematics for [[Rune#Crawl]] movement rune to test the Construct classes ability to manage Movement classes

+- [ ] Better physics handling for:
+	- [ ] Runes in rune slots
+	- [ ] Cores while detaching
+	- [ ] Movement hop with attack skill

 ---

 ## Short-term Todo

-- [x] Refactor code over to using new heirarchical construct system

-	- [x] Introduce addition of skills and skillBindings
-		- [x] Update core to use
+- [ ] Set forging camera local z to preset zoom amount

-		- [x] Update movementHop to use
+- [ ] Update ForgingState to use new IngameState logic for camera

-	- [x] Update Movement to work with new system
+- [ ] Update calculated zoom range with new smoother camera system

-- [x] Refactor all code to be clean, readable, extensible
-	- Reformat to work with visual studio
-	- Convert some to 1 line functions
-	- Ensure public / private is all set correctly
-		- Ensure correct naming of variables
-	- Add headers for all serialized values

-- [x] Clean up all todos

-- [x] Rework PlayerController / PlayerCamera to use a state system for ingame / forging
-	- [x] Link state between controller / camera

-- [x] Work on implementing Forging mode passthrough to movement / construct parts

-- [ ] Deal with physics better on hover attachment / detachment

 - [ ] Change MovementHop AttackSkill particles size based on object

+### Ideas

+- Construct Shape variable written to from RuneHandler

+- Pass certain bits to Shape such as SetForging etc

-- [ ] Potentially move certain functions on ConstructObject and ConstructCore into relevant IHandle class which only allows certain other scripts such as movement / construct to call them
+- Potentially move certain functions on ConstructObject and ConstructCore into relevant IHandle class which only allows certain other scripts such as movement / construct to call them

 ---